Historical Scenes of Alabama

 Dr. Wade Hall ('53) was an avid "postcard collector".

 He collected approximately 25,000 vintage postcards from all over the world during

 his travels.
 The dates of these postcards range from the early 1900s to the 1960s.

 Dr. Hall donated his collection to the Troy University Archives on the Troy Campus and we are making it available for viewing in various forms: this website, which features the Traveling Exhibits and also the Alabama Mosaic website.

 Dr. Wade Hall was a deltiologist, the formal name for a postcard collector.
-Hall grew up near Union Springs, attended the small Inverness Consolidated School and Troy State Teachers College.
+Hall grew up near Union Springs, attended the small Inverness Consolidated School and Troy State Teachers College, graduating in 1953.
 After teaching in Opp and serving in the U.S. Army in Germany, he earned a master’s degree from the University of Alabama and a Ph.D. from the University of Illinois.
 Hall taught English at the University of Florida, Kentucky Southern College, and Bellarmine University.
 Hall collected these postcards during his travels around the country.

 A postcard is a card sent through the mail at a lesser postage rate than a sealed envelope, one side usually has a picture and the other has space for a written message and the recipient's address.
 The first postcards were issued in America in 1873.
 Postcards became popular because people could send a quick "hello" or show a friend or relative where they were staying for only a penny.
 Many postcards took the place of pictures in the family albums showing vacation scenes.
 The Golden Age of postcards lasted from 1900 until about 1920 when widespread use of the telephone began.